ryanburgess/device-redirect/README.md

 Run `gulp scripts compress` to build the files.

 ##Use
-Open `index.html` and pass in url paramters like this example: `index.html?url=netflix.com&ios=nextflix.com/ios&android=nextflix.com/android&code=foo`
+Open `index.html` and pass in url paramters like this example: `index.html?url=netflix.com&ios=nextflix.com/ios&android=nextflix.com/android&code=foo`.
+The default `url` parameter is required.

+##Device Parameters
+You have the option to pass in separate URLs for each device.
+If don't pass a URL for each device it will redirect to the default `url` value.
+- iOS
+- Android
+- Windows
+- Mac
+- Linux

 ## Contributing
 1. Fork it